ihudrav/Git-practice/README.md

 Task requirments

 Create an account in GitHub.
-Write a “hello world” program in python.
+Write a “Hello, World!” program in python.
 Create a repository in github and push your python code to there.
-Edit the code, saying print “hello your name”, and push edited code to there.
+Edit the code, saying print “Hello your name”, and push edited code to there.